gg46ixav/dbpedia-temporal/generation.md

 # 3. Evaluation

-The `generation` contains scripts for calculating statistics or metrics, and ploting results.
+The `eval` dir contains scripts for calculating statistics or metrics, and ploting results.